 There’s something special about holidays in Vermont.
 Celebrating Thanksgiving in the kitchen or Christmas by the fireplace is a goal of many who are searching for their new Vermont home.
 Even for those of us celebrating our fourth, fifth or twentieth holiday season in Vermont, the lustre hardly diminishes.
 “Vermont is everything you think about when you think about the holidays,” explains Teresa DiNapoli, the Managing Broker of our Okemo office.
 In many ways, what makes our Vermont holiday traditions so special is that they are, in fact, traditional.

-STOWE, Vt.—A historic Stowe inn, listed by Vermont Country Properties Sotheby’s International Realty, was recently sold for $1.85 million.
-The transaction represents the highest Stowe real estate sale for both Lamoille County and the town of Stowe, Vt., for the year to-date.
+STRATTON, VT – Murs Woods, a 160 acre mountain estate listed by Vermont Country Properties Sotheby’s International Realty, recently sold for $4.35 million.
+The transaction represents the highest residential real estate sale in Vermont in the last 12 months.